junxit/us-congress-bills-119/metadata.md

 - 2025-11-18 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 Without written report.
 - 2025-11-18 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz with an amendment in the nature of a substitute.
 Without written report.
 - 2025-11-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 269.
+- 2025-12-17 —
+- 2025-12-17 — Amendment SA 4070 agreed to in Senate by Unanimous Consent.
+- 2025-12-17 — Amendment SA 4070 proposed by Senator Cruz. (consideration: CR S8813-8817) In the nature of a substitute.
+- 2025-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S8811-8817)
+- 2025-12-17 — Passed Senate with an amendment by Unanimous Consent. (text: CR S8813-8817)
+- 2025-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2025-12-17 — Senate amendment agreed to: Amendment SA 4070 agreed to in Senate by Unanimous Consent.
+- 2025-12-17 — Senate amendment proposed (on the floor): Amendment SA 4070 proposed by Senator Cruz.
+- 2025-12-17 — Senate amendment submitted
+- 2025-12-17 — The committee substitute withdrawn by Unanimous Consent.